-[Unsettled and a little frightened, EMMETT leaps away from her Addresses himself to his paraphenalia and the ordering of his "set."
+[Unsettled and a little frightened, "Emmett" leaps away from her.
+Addresses himself to his paraphenalia and the ordering of his "set."
 He is agitated and fearing the loss of control.
-Ma disappears.]
+Ma is talking and gesturing happily with George and Eustace who are acting gracious.]